Cyclic Graph Attentive Match Encoder (CGAME): A Novel Neural Network For OD Estimation: Methodology

-\subsubsection{Graph Match Layer}
+\subsection{Graph Match Layer}

-For the convenience of expression, the following notations are used to represent relevant parameters and variables in Graph Match Layer.

-The structure matching matrix \textbf{M} is used to match forward and inverse embedded features \(h_x\) and \(h_y\).
-Meanwhile, the structure value matrix \textbf{V} weighs each structure with the quality of their generation.
-At the beginning, they are both initialized as matrices filled with 1, on behalf of uniform pass rates.
+The structure matching matrix $M$ matches forward and inverse encoded features $h_x$ and $h_y$ and forms multiple matches from different perspectives, namely structures.
+The structure value matrix $V$ weighs structures by its quality of matching and gives different pass rates to various structures.
+In the beginning, $M$ and $V$ are both initialized as matrices filled with 1, on behalf of uniform structure with equal pass rates.

-Each update step of \textbf{M} consists of \(p\) sub-steps.
-Similarity along the batch is calculated in every sub-step, with the inherent logic of similar sub-structure sets varying in an analogous way. \(p\) structures generated by \(p\) batch attentions are concatenated into updating part of structure matching matrix \(M_j'\):
+Every step update of $M$ consists of $n_s$ sub-steps and variation similarity along the batch dimension is calculated on each sub-step, with inherent logic that similar features from different sides vary in an analogous way.
+Specifically, the similarities between encoded features from the forward and backward encoders are decomposed into matches in different ranges, namely structures.
+In $p$-$th$ sub-step of $j$-$th$ step, $p$ batches of encoded features are concatenated to calculate structure in responding columns of structure matching matrix $M_j$:

-where \(||\) denotes concatenation of results from \(p\) sub-steps. \(\odot\) is Hadamard product, and \(\sum_b(\cdot)\)is sum in the batch dimension.
+where $M_{j}(:,p)$ denotes the $p$-$th$ column of structure matching matrix $M$. $\odot$ is Hadamard product, and $\sum_{p \cdot b}$ is the sum in the concatenated batch dimension with $p \cdot b$ data samples.
+Correspondingly, the $p$-$th$ column of structure value matrix $V$ is updated as:

-The structure value matrix \(V\) measures the similarity between \(h_y\) and \(h_x'\), denoted as the embedded vector \(h_x\) operated by each structure.
-It is given by:
+The structure value matrix $V$ measures the similarity between $h_y$ and $h_x'$, of which the latter denotes encoded feature vector $h_x$ operated by each structure, thus the update of $V$ is given by: